I earn a commission if you make a purchase through my referral links. As an Amazon Associate I earn from qualifying purchases.

 Steps to follow:

-2. In order to prevent bacteria from the soil getting into the freshly cut leaf, let the leaves out for a few days until they begin to callous over.
+2. In order to prevent bacteria from the soil from getting into the freshly cut leaf, let the leaves sit out for a few days until they begin to callous over.

 3. Keep in mind that the Snake plant is polar, so make sure you place the leaves correctly into the soil.